payment-external-notification/HPM2SampleCode/README.md

 2. Including the Zuora javascript library:

 In order to render the Hosted Pages on client side, please include the Zuora's public library (zuroa-*.js) in your page.
 The implementation parameters are illustrated in the same code src/HPM2Javascript file.
 Please refer to comments inlined within the sample code to understand the usage of parameters.
+Also refer to the src/HPMPrepopulationFields to see the list of field names that can be prepopulated in the rendered payment form.